onlyabhinav/cloudworks/py-kenna4/bkp1/README.md

 - **Refresh**: Reload the current data display
 - **Expand All**: Open all IT Service cards
 - **Collapse All**: Close all IT Service cards
-- **Select Columns**: Choose additional columns from your CSV to display

-### Using the Column Selector

-1. Click "⚙️ Select Columns" in the navigation bar
-2. A modal will appear showing all available columns from your CSV
-3. Check the columns you want to display (already-displayed columns are filtered out)
-4. Click "Apply Selection"
-5. The selected columns will appear in each vulnerability's details section
-6. You can change your selection at any time

-**Note**: The following columns are always displayed by default:
-- IT_Service, Hostname, Tag_Environment, CVE_Description, Severity, Status
-- Solution, Patch_Available, Patch_Available_Date

-All other columns can be optionally displayed via the column selector.

 ## Data Structure